 Reagan Tokes was only a few months away from her Ohio State University graduation when she was found naked in a local park with two gunshot wounds to the head.
 The 21-year-old psychology student had gone missing after finishing her shift at a Columbus bar on February 8, 2017, and her co-workers were in the process of reporting her missing when her remains were discovered the following morning.

-Tokes' father, Toby Tokes, told "Criminal Confessions," which airs Saturdays at 6/5c on Oxygen, "Reagan didn't have any enemies.
+Tokes' father, Toby Tokes, told "Criminal Confessions," "Reagan didn't have any enemies.
 Reagan didn't have any bad habits, things that would have potentially got her into a dangerous situation.
 We just didn't understand it."

 Tokes' clothing, purse, phone and vehicle were missing, and investigators searched the park for evidence.
 They found nothing in connection with the murder, and detectives began the search for her car.